 Many of these collaborative community-designed initiatives are in danger of sunsetting, because of the lack of certainty in funding continuity.
 This is why we are asking that the matter of mandate be addressed urgently, now, so that we do not lose momentum.

-In order to allow the IGF to reach its full potential as a forum for all stakeholders in Internet Governance, we the undersigned participants at the 2014 IGF in Istanbul recommend an extension of the its mandate which is open-ended, as soon as possible.
+In order to allow the IGF to reach its full potential as a forum for all stakeholders in Internet Governance, we the undersigned participants at the 2014 IGF in Istanbul recommend an extension of its mandate which is open-ended, as soon as possible.

 This letter will remain open for signature until November 1, 2014.